 This procedure can be done alone or in conjunction with other procedures, such as arm lift or breast procedures, although usually just a single additional procedure may be added to the list.
 Because of the nature of the surgery and how much time etc. that it takes to perform, it is wise to limit the list of procedures to just 2 or 3.
 During your consultation, your doctor will inform you about what would be best for you.
 In addition, they will tell you where the scars will be, how much excess skin will be removed, and how you can expect your final result to appear.

 The lower body lift procedure is done under general anesthesia.
 The Institute recommends that you stay overnight with one of the nurses.
-There are drains placed through the incisions that remain in place for 2-3 weeks.
 The circumferential body lift may be best described as getting a tummy tuck, outer thigh lift, and buttock lift all at the same time.
 The skin closure is tailored to enhance the figure with attention given to the style of clothes you like to wear.
 Following the body lift procedure, patients are placed in a compression garment or girdle for about 4 weeks.
 The patient should plan to be off work for 2-3 weeks and strenuous activity should be avoided for 3-4 weeks following the lower body lift surgery.